mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *in the end, we will remember not the words of our enemies, but the silence of our friends.*
+> *the good man is the friend of all living things.*

 </div>
 <!-- quote-end -->